LLNL/shroud/docs/statements.rst

 usage
 ^^^^^

-Documents a typical declarion which will use this group.
+Documents a typical declaration which will use this group.

 .. code-block:: yaml